Sleeping on your stomach can negatively affect your spine and cause discomfort during the day. But some modifications may help stomach sleepers.

 Is it bad to sleep on your stomach?
-The short answer is: yes.
-Sleeping on your stomach can reduce snoring and diminish sleep apnea, but it is also taxing for your back and neck.
-That can lead to poor sleep and to discomfort throughout your day.
-If you’re pregnant you should be especially careful about your sleeping position and avoid sleeping on your stomach if you can.
+The short answer is “yes.”
+Although sleeping on your stomach can reduce snoring and diminish sleep apnea, it’s also taxing for your back and neck.
+That can lead to poor sleep and discomfort throughout your day.
+If you’re pregnant, you should be especially careful about your sleeping position and avoid sleeping on your stomach if you can.

 Many stomach sleepers experience some type of pain.
-Whether it is in the neck, back, or joints, this pain can affect how much sleep you get.
-More pain means you are more likely to wake up during the night and feel less rested in the morning.
+Whether it’s in the neck, back, or joints, this pain can affect how much sleep you get.
+More pain means you’re more likely to wake up during the night and feel less rested in the morning.

-According to Mayo Clinic, sleeping on your stomach places a strain on your back and spine.
-This is because the middle of your body is where most of your weight is.
-This makes it difficult to maintain a neutral spine position when you are sleeping.
+According to the Mayo Clinic, sleeping on your stomach places a strain on your back and spine.
+This is because most of your weight is in the middle of your body.
+This makes it difficult to maintain a neutral spine position when you’re sleeping.

-Stress on the spine increases stress on the rest of your structure.
+Stress on the spine increases stress on other structures in your body.
 Additionally, since the spine is a pipeline for your nerves, spinal stress can cause pain just about anywhere in your body.
 You can also experience tingling and numbness, as if parts of you have “fallen asleep” (while the rest of you is uncomfortable and wide awake).

 The neck problem you really don’t want is a herniated disk.
-That’s when one of your spinal vertebrae has shifted enough to rupture the gelatinous disk inside it.
-When this gel leaks, it can irritate the nerves.
+That’s when there’s a rupture of the gelatinous disk between your vertebrae.
+When this gel bulges out from the disk, it can irritate the nerves.